konveyor/kai/docs/scenarios/demo.md

 mvn clean compile package -Dquarkus.kubernetes.deploy=true
 ```

 Once deployed, access the app via browser hitting the localhost and port.
+Note
+that it might take a minute when you open the website for the first time.
 To get
 this URL, run the following command:

 ```bash